Gangulphus: Veneration

 Gangulphus' relics were translated to Varennes-sur-Amance in the diocese of Langres, where his cult developed, and later distributed to various places in France, Germany, the Low Countries and Switzerland.

 Gangulphus' name is found in numerous martyrologies of the 10th and 11th centuries, in France as well as in Germany, and later in England and Italy.
 His Life was probably written at Varennes.

-Hrosvit of Gandersheim wrote a version of his life around 960.
+Hrotsvitha of Gandersheim wrote a version of his life around 960.

 Some of his relics, consisting of part of his head, can be found at the Gangolfskirche in Bamberg.
 The Gangolfskirche in Hollfeld developed as a daughter church of the Bamberger church.
 On the Milseburg, in the Rhön Mountains, rises a Gangolfkapelle, as well as at Wolpertswende in Upper Swabia and at Fladungen in northern Franconia.
 There is also a Sankt Gangloff in Thuringia.

 Gangulphus became also associated with the spot now occupied by the area known as Saint-Gingolph, where he is said to have dedicated himself as a hermit to a life of prayer and penance.
 Local legends confused Gangulphus with a hypothetical soldier of the Theban Legion who escaped from nearby Agaunum and would have faced martyrdom there.

 There is a poem about the saint in The Ingoldsby Legends, entitled A Lay of St. Gengulphus, by Richard Barham.